galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 After creating the thread, please post a link in **#gov-discussion** on the [Basilisk Discord](https://discord.gg/FYrDPeES).

 ### Step 1: Gather asset registry info {#asset-registry-info}
 A chain's asset registry requires metadata about its tokens to function properly.
-For example, our native token BSX, would be registered as follows:
+For example, our native token BSX would be registered as follows:

 |Field|Example|
 |-------------|:-----------:|